 From left to right.
-The SAFFI team attending the meeting in Aberdeen is pictured in the first image.
-Dr. Kah Yen Claire Yeak of the Wageningen University in the second picture and Professor Kalliopi Rantsiou, from the University of Turin in the third picture.
-The meeting in Aberdeen signed a step forward to further improve the existing EU efficient control and monitoring systems of infant food safety.
+The SAFFI team attending the meeting in Toronto is pictured in the first and last image: Prof. M.Zwietering, Wageningen University, NI, Prof. K.Rantsiou, University of Turin, It and dr.S.Bover-Cid, IRTA, Sp.
+In center picture prof. Zwietering.
+The meeting in Toronto signed a step forward to further improve the existing EU efficient control and monitoring systems of infant food safety.
 Resulting databases, tools and procedures will be shared, cross-validated, concatenated, benchmarked, and finally harmonized for further use in the EU and China.
 SAFFI will also set up training and knowledge transfer activities to foster EU-China harmonization of good practices, regulations, standards, and technologies, and will cluster with other projects under the EU-China initiative for continuous upgrade of food safety control.
-As a final comment, the Editors of this Newsletters would like to raise attention on the importance of quality and safety aspects of infant nutrition, which are of key importance for child health, but oftentimes they do not get much attention.
+As a final comment, the Editor of this Newsletters would like to raise attention on the importance of quality and safety aspects of infant nutrition, which are of key importance for child health, but oftentimes they do not get much attention.
 For instance, health care professionals, who are the prescribers, tend to focus mainly on functional benefits of early nutrition.
 Unbalanced diets and harmful food components induce particularly high risks for untoward effects in infants because of their rapid growth, high nutrient needs, and their typical dependence on only one or few foods during the first months of life.
 The concepts, standards and practices that relate to infant food safety have been well discussed by the SAFFI researchers at a scientific workshop in Aberdeen.
 The participants discussed past and current issues on safety, the role of different stakeholders, and recommendations to avert future issues.
 The important conclusions emphasized that a high level of quality and safety is currently achieved, but this is no reason for complacency.
 Global collaboration of food producers, food-safety authorities, pediatricians and scientists is needed to efficiently exchange information and to further protect public health.
-The EU Horizon 2020 SAFFI project moves in this direction with its effort to develop an effective and efficient decision support systems able to further enhance safety controls along the infant food chain.
+The IAFP annual meeting was attended by more than 3,800 of the top industry, academic and governmental food safety professionals from six continents.
+This event which owes its reputation and success to the quantity, quality, and diversity of each year's program, offered a valuable international platform to present the in progress achievements of the SAFFI project and to emphasize its efforts to develop an effective and efficient decision support systems able to further enhance safety controls along the infant food chain.